-The Department currently has 34 academic staff (20.6% female), 60 postdoctoral researchers (36.7% female), 121 PhD students (29.8% female), 92 MSc and MRes students (43.5% female), 283 undergraduates (48% female) and 35 support staff (40% female).
+The Department currently has 48 academic staff, 60 postdoctoral researchers, 145 PhD students, 180 MSc and MRes students, 510 undergraduates and 50 professional services staff.
 Our research and teaching has consistently been ranked in the highest categories both in formal assessments and in published league tables.
 Our undergraduate and MSc courses in Biomedical Engineering are accredited by the Institution of Mechanical Engineers (IMechE), Institution of Engineering and Technology (IET), Institute of Physics and Engineering in Medicine (IPEM) and Institute of Materials, Minerals and Mining (IOM3).
 The range of accreditation illustrates the breadth and depth of the learning outcomes our students attain and is also testimony to the breadth of core expertise of our academic staff.

 To us we are not just developing future bioengineers; we are creating the future leaders of bioengineering.
 Therefore we value the whole development of students not just their academic achievement.
 The Department is a strong supporter of the college-wide Imperial Horizons programme which is designed to broaden the education, inspire creativity and enhance students’ professional impact through courses in business & professional skills, languages & global citizenship, global challenges and science, culture & society.

 The Department and the College support and encourage diversity.
 Within the Department we have Bronze Athena SWAN award, a Women in Bioengineering Network, which meets termly for either a theme-based discussion over lunch or a themed event.
 Previous events have included 'Alternative Careers to Academia' and 'Fellowships: The Good, the Bad and the Truthful'.
 The Department also has an Equality and Departmental Culture Committee (EDCC) which meets termly to ensure diversity is supported and encouraged across the Department and implements the Athena SWAN action plan.

 Across Imperial there are a number of groups and networks which support diversity: